The Oakdale indie cinema scene

 Programming character

-Across this week's bookings, Oakdale programmers are leaning into drama (12 titles), comedy (4 titles), romance (3 titles), documentary (2 titles), crime (2 titles).
+Across our seasonal catalog, Oakdale programmers are leaning into drama (12 titles), comedy (4 titles), romance (3 titles), documentary (2 titles), crime (2 titles).
 The shape of any city's indie circuit is a question of which genres its programmers and audiences have agreed to take seriously, and the breakdown above is a reasonable proxy for what Oakdale currently considers part of the conversation.

 Where to look next

 Looking further afield in MN?
-Browse all cities in our directory, or follow a film and let the schedule decide where to go next: see our full film catalog.
+Browse all cities in our directory, or follow a film across the circuit: see our full film catalog.
 Programmer-driven cities like Oakdale tend to share titles with each other on a one-to-two-week lag, so the films above will frequently surface in nearby metros shortly after their Oakdale run.